kmazrolina/Quanterpoint/README.md

 ## About this project

-# Quantum Harmony: Exploring the Quantum Soundscape
+# Exploring the Quantum Soundscape

 Our work brigns the realms of quantum physics and music composition closer together in a symphony of innovation and creativity.
 This project draws inspiration from the audacious composers of the past who sought to infuse their music with the elegance of physics and mathematics